pjperez/docker-wormhole/README.md

 - [docker-iperfserver](https://github.com/pjperez/docker-iperfserver): iPerf 2 server running on default settings.
 Reachable through the overlay network.
 - [docker-iperfclient](https://github.com/pjperez/docker-iperfclient): iPerf 2 client running 32 parallel threads.
 Reaches the iPerf server through the overlay network.
+- **NEW** [docker-whminecraft](https://github.com/pjperez/docker-whminecraft): The easiest Minecraft server to laucnh and join, ever!!
+It works out of the box on any network.
+Powered by Wormhole's overlay network.